zuoym15/craves.ai/README.md

 ![reach-demo](docs/reach2.gif)

-Here are some visualization result from the lab and the YouTube dataset:
+Here are some visualization result from the YouTube dataset:

 ![youtube_heatmap](docs/youtube_heatmap.png)